298 texts · Page 1 of 7

 In Midrash Tehillim, a beautiful collection of interpretations on the Book of Psalms, we find this very sentiment expressed, almost like a prayer: "May the wickedness of the wicked...

-But imagine that betrayal playing out on a national, even cosmic, scale.
-That's the drama we find ourselves plunged into in Midrash Tehillim 11, a fascinating exploration of Psalm ...
+That betrayal playing out on a national, even cosmic, scale.
+That's the drama we find ourselves plunged into in Midrash Tehillim 11, a fascinating exploration of Psalm 11.
+Our stor...

-And they found wisdom, comfort, and even a little humor in stories we call midrash (rabbinic interpretive commentary)im – interpretations that expand on the meaning of the Bible.
-L...
+They found wisdom, comfort, and even a little humor in stories we call midrashim (rabbinic interpretive commentary) – interpretations that expand on the meaning of the Bible.
+Let’s...

 Pirkei DeRabbi Eliezer, a collection of stories and interpretations from the early medieval period, paints a vivid picture of the future, a time when the Holy One, blessed be He, w...